awsdocs/amazon-eks-user-guide/doc_source/view-workloads.md

 You can use the Amazon EKS console to view information about the Kubernetes workloads and pods running on your cluster\.

 **Prerequisites**
-+ You must be an AWS IAM user that has IAM permissions to view your Amazon EKS cluster\.
++ You must be an AWS IAM user or IAM role that has IAM permissions to view your Amazon EKS cluster\.
 + The IAM user or IAM role that you assume must have Kubernetes role\-based access control \(RBAC\) permissions to view the resources in the namespaces that you want to view\.
 For more information, see [Managing users or IAM roles for your cluster](add-user-role.md)\.

 **To view workloads using the AWS Management Console**